TIMELINE-European ministerial meetings in 2011

 that the reformed EFSF should be operational by the summer.

-- On March 12 euro zone leaders agreed the capacity of the
+-- On March 12 euro zone leaders agreed that the capacity of

 ministers in Hungary.